Mohamed Salah: Basel

-2012–13: Development and breakthrough
+2012–2013: Development and breakthrough

-Swiss Super League club Basel had been monitoring Salah for some time, so following the Egyptian Premier League suspension, the club organised a friendly match with the Egypt U-23 team.
+Swiss Super League club Basel had been monitoring Salah for some time, so following the Egyptian Premier League suspension, the club organised a friendly match with the Egypt national under-23 team.
 The match took place on 16 March at the Stadion Rankhof in Basel, and despite only playing the second half, Salah scored twice, helping the Egyptians to a 4–3 win.
 Basel subsequently invited Salah to remain in the city for a week's training.
 On 10 April 2012, it was announced that Salah had signed for Basel on a four-year contract starting from 15 June 2012.
-He initially found it difficult to settle, having arrived unable to speak the language and been signed as a replacement for fan-favourite Xherdan Shaqiri (whom he would later play alongside at Liverpool).
-Salah scored on his unofficial debut on 23 June 2012 against Steaua București during a friendly match, a 4–2 defeat.
+He initially found it difficult to settle, having arrived unable to speak the language and been signed as a replacement for Xherdan Shaqiri.
+Salah scored on his unofficial debut on 23 June 2012 against FCSB during a friendly match, a 4–2 defeat.
 He made his official Basel debut in a UEFA Champions League preliminary stage match against the Norwegian club Molde on 8 August, coming on as a substitute in the 74th minute.
 He made his league debut on 12 August against Thun, playing the full match.

-He scored his first league goal a week later, the second goal in the 2–0 home win against Lausanne.
-Salah scored his first Europa League goal in the quarter-finals on 11 April 2013, as Basel advanced to the semi-finals by beating Tottenham Hotspur 4–1 on penalties after a 4–4 aggregate draw.
-In the semi-final on 2 May, Salah scored against Chelsea at Stamford Bridge, although they were beaten 5–2 on aggregate.
-Despite late disappointment in Europe, Basel comfortably won the Swiss Super League season 2012–13 Championship title and finished runners-up in the Swiss Cup.
+He scored his first league goal a week later, the second goal in a 2–0 home win against Lausanne-Sport.
+Salah scored his first UEFA Europa League goal in the quarter-finals on 11 April 2013, as Basel advanced to the semi-finals by beating Tottenham Hotspur 4–1 in a penalty shoot-out after a 4–4 aggregate draw.
+In the semi-final on 2 May, Salah scored away to Chelsea, although Basel were beaten 5–2 on aggregate.
+Despite late disappointment in Europe, Basel won the 2012–13 Swiss Super League title and finished runners-up in the Swiss Cup.